flmmartins/my-ansible-playbooks/README.md

 This tutorial will use the user deploy as default

-# Installing and setuping up ansible to run
+## Installing and setuping up ansible to run

-* INSTALL ANSIBLE in your local machine
+* Install ansible in your local machine

 * Add the following line in your visudo: deploy ALL=(ALL)     NOPASSWD: ALL